Ukraine Vs. Russia With Dilyana Gaytandzhieva & Chase Geiser | OAP #74

 So they made Ukraine think that it will not be alone, but actually Ukraine is alone.

-They knew very well what is going to happen, but Europe and the United States, uh, they wanted this war because now Putin, Russia, they are demonized, subjected under severe sanctions.
+They knew very well what is going to happen, but Europe and the United States, they wanted this war because now Putin, Russia, they are demonized, subjected under severe sanctions.

-So their enemies pushed to the corner, basically.
+So their enemies push to the corner.

-This is what is happening now.
+Basically, this is what is happening now.

 I don't know.